-Mite infestation in captive roach colonies is common for several reasons.
-One is that cockroaches naturally attract mites.
-In fact, some roaches host a specific mite species.
+Mite infestation of captive tropical roach colonies is common for several reasons.
+First, cockroaches naturally attract mites.
+In fact, some roach species host specific mite species.
 The Madagascar hissing cockroach is a good example.
 They attract a mite called Androlaelaps schaeferi.
 As with most roach/mite interaction, their relationship is symbiotic rather than parasitic.
 Technically, the relationship is “commensal” (external link), which means the mites do not harm the roaches.
-In fact, the roaches may even benefit as the mites clear mold from their airways and remove it from their bodies.
+In fact, the roaches may even benefit because the mites clear mold from their airways.

-However, while mite infestation in wild cockroaches tends to be mild and self-limiting, this is not the case in captivity.
-Mite infestation of captive roach colonies can be severe and destructive.
-In captivity, mites can actually harm roaches.
-This happens because conditions in your Dubia or other roach colony are different than those in the wild.
-High humidity, poor air circulation, abundant food, and a captive community of insects unable to escape to greener pastures all conspire in support of conditions that can lead to a serious outbreak.
-And this can have serious consequences.
-In captive colonies overwhelmed by mites, females may begin dropping their oöthecae, nymph hatch rate may drop, and if their numbers are large enough, mites can even kill roaches directly.
+Mite infestations of wild cockroaches tend to be mild and self-limiting.
+However, this is not necessarily so in captivity.
+If left untreated, mite infestation of a captive roach colony can be destructive – sometimes severely so.
+In captivity, mites can harm roaches.
+This is because conditions in your Dubia or other roach colony are different from those in the wild.
+High humidity, poor air circulation, abundant food, and a captive community of insects unable to escape to greener pastures all conspire to support conditions that can lead to a serious mite outbreak.
+If this happens, there may be serious negative consequences for your roaches.
+When mites overwhelm captive roach colonies, females may drop their oöthecae and nymph hatch rates may drop.
+If the mite numbers are large enough, they can even kill roaches directly.

 - sieve (preferably one with high solid sides)

 - measuring cup